24/7 Emergency Response:

 2. Shut the door.
 Keep the heat in your house by making sure all doors are shut to the outside–especially if your house is attached to the garage and the garage isn’t insulated.
 Or, if you have water lines running to your garage, make sure the garage doors are shut at all times to keep the internal temperatures warm.

 3. Pipe insulation.
-Make sure all of your pipes are properly insulated and wrapped up, especially the pipes that are near exterior walls, attics, or crawl spaces, which are areas that are more likely to exposed to the outside freezing temperatures.
+Make sure all of your pipes are properly insulated and wrapped up, especially the pipes that are near exterior walls, attics, or crawl spaces, which are areas that are more likely to be exposed to the outside freezing temperatures.

 4. Winterize outside faucets.
 Turn off your exterior water valves to outdoor sprinkler systems and faucets.
 Disconnect and store external hoses.

 5. Do a Leak Check.
 Check to make sure you can’t feel any cold air sneaking in around your pipes.
-If you find any, seal the area around the pipe to prevent the pipe’s temperature from being affected from outside air.
+If you find any, seal the area around the pipe to prevent the pipe’s temperature from being affected by outside air.

 6. Keep cabinet doors open.
 Pipes that are hidden under cabinets might be closer to external walls, so heating them may be more of a challenge.
 Open your cabinets to allow the warm air from your home to flow on those pipes and counteract the cold air from outside.

 7. Let faucets drip to prevent freezing.
-Faucets that are close to external walls may be more prone to freezing, so one days and nights when temperatures are especially cold, turn on your faucets, allowing them to drip to keep the water flowing (albeit slowly), preventing stagnant water from becoming solid in the pipes.
+Faucets that are close to external walls may be more prone to freezing, so on days and nights when temperatures are especially cold, turn on your faucets, allowing them to drip to keep the water flowing (albeit slowly), preventing stagnant water from becoming solid in the pipes.

 8. Hire a professional.
 If you have experienced frozen pipes before, it might be helpful to hire a professional to discuss repairing, replacing, or relocating your pipes before lower temperatures hit again.